-5.1 Requirements for development of the site are set out in this section and partially illustrated on the Requirements plan.
-These requirements emerge from the planning policy framework and the specific constraints and opportunities afforded by the site itself.
+5.1 Requirements for development of the site are set out in this section and partially illustrated on the Requirements plan (see Fig 3, p12).
+These requirements emerge from the planning policy framework and the specific constraints and opportunities of the site.

-5.1.1 Developer contributions
+5.2 Developer contributions

-- Developers should make themselves aware of likely development contributions required within each community, where the need arises to increase or improve public services, facilities or infrastructure arising from the development.
-The final level of contribution sought should be based on an assessment of the impacts on the community undertaken jointly with the developer and planning authority. - The modification and upgrading of the Fraser Road junction with School Road to accommodate additional traffic would be required alongside the suitable improvement of the School Place road surfacing to an adoptable standard.
-Developers should refer to the Supplementary Planning Guidance on developer contributions.
+- Developers should make themselves aware of likely development contributions required within the community, where the need arises to increase or improve public services, facilities or infrastructure arising due to the development. - The modification and upgrading of the Fraser Road junction with School Road to accommodate additional traffic would be required alongside the suitable improvement of the School Place road surfacing to an adoptable standard.
+Developers should refer to the Supplementary Planning Guidance on Developer Contributions.